Squareknot/marionette.state/README.md

 { 'change:foo change:bar': 'handler' }
 ```

 Because handlers called multiple times for a single sync is probably not desired behavior, the best practise to synchronize multiple attributes with a single handler is the same as standard Backbone: Listen for `change` and check `model.changed` for particular attributes.
+The only addition is a check for changed

 ```js
 modelEvents: { 'change': 'handler' },